Mat Aznan Awang

-Corporal Mat Aznan bin Awang (28 December 1960 – 4 October 1993) was a Malaysian Army soldier who served in the Malaysian Battilion (MALBATT) of the United Nations Operation in Somalia II (UNOSOM II).
-Mat Aznan was posthumously awarded the Seri Pahlawan Gagah Perkasa (SP) for his actions during the Battle of Mogadishu on October 1993.
+Corporal Mat Aznan bin Awang (28 December 1960 – 4 October 1993) was a Malaysian Army soldier who served in the Malaysia Battalion (MALBATT) of the United Nations Operation in Somalia II (UNOSOM II).
+Mat Aznan was posthumously awarded the Seri Pahlawan Gagah Perkasa (SP) for his actions during the Battle of Mogadishu in October 1993.
 He was a Royal Malay Regiment soldier and hailed from Kampung Parit Panjang, Baling, Kedah.

 Battle of Mogadishu

-On October 4, 1993, Mat Aznan was involved in the rescue mission of seventy US Rangers and five members of the US Air Force who were surrounded in the Bakaara Market area of Mogadishu, Somalia.
+On 4 October 1993, Mat Aznan was involved in the rescue mission of seventy US Rangers and five members of the US Air Force who were surrounded in the Bakaara Market area of Mogadishu, Somalia.

 During the rescue operation, Mat Aznan acted as a driver of a Condor Armoured Personnel Carrier (APC).

-While in transit, the rescue convoy was ambushed and the armored car driven by him was shot at by anti-tank weapons from the front.
+While in transit, the rescue convoy was ambushed and the armoured car driven by him was shot at by anti-tank weapons from the front.
 This penetrated the bullet-proof window, killing him and wounding nine others.

 In this incident, four Condor APC vehicles were destroyed.
 However, the rescue efforts of US military personnel was successfully executed by MALBATT.